 ‘Paintings of China’ at The John Martin Gallery, London.

-After two trips to China including visits to Hong Kong, Yunnan, Guilin, Shanghai and Huangshan, Francis Hamel will show his first major collection of Chinese landscapes at the John Martin Gallery in Albemarle Street in spring 2020.
+After two painting trips to China including visits to Hong Kong, Yunnan, Guilin, Yangshuo, Shanghai, Wuyishan, Hangzhou and Huangshan, Francis Hamel will show his first major collection of Chinese landscapes at the John Martin Gallery in Albemarle Street in spring 2020.

 Victoria & Albert Museum, London